top of page

 For immediate, reliable sleep induction, diphenhydramine-based aids like Nytol Original are the strongest available without a prescription in the UK.
 Promethazine (e.g. Sominex) is a close second, offering longer sedation.
 Those seeking a more natural, gentler solution might turn to valerian-based tablets like Kalms Night or Veranite.

-Ultimately, strength isn’t everything—safety, side effects, and the root cause of sleep problems should all guide your decision.
-For persistent sleep disturbances, always consider professional advice.
+But do remember: strength isn’t everything.
+Factors like safety, side effects, and the root cause of sleep problems should all guide your decision.
+For persistent sleep disturbances, always consider seeking professional medical advice.

 Frequently Asked Questions